Causes of Death

 The International Classification of Diseases (ICD) is the international standard classification for epidemiological purposes and is designed to promote international comparability in the collection, processing, classification, and presentation of cause of death statistics.
-The classification is used to classify diseases and causes of disease or injury as recorded on many types of medical records as well as death records The ICD has been revised periodically to incorporate changes in the medical field.
-Currently ICD 10th revision is used for Australian cause of death statistics
+The classification is used to classify diseases and causes of disease or injury as recorded on many types of medical records as well as death records.
+The ICD has been revised periodically to incorporate changes in the medical field.
+Currently the ICD 10th revision is used for Australian cause of death statistics.

 For further information about the ICD refer to WHO International Classification of Diseases (ICD).